CityOfLosAngeles/best-practices/spatial-analysis-basics.md

 # Basics: Working with Geospatial Data

 Place matters.
 That's why data analysis often includes a geospatial or geographic component.
+Before we wrangle with our data, let's go over the basics and make sure we're properly set up.

-Below are short demos of the basics to get started working with geospatial data.
+Below are short demos for getting started:
 * [Importing and Exporting Data in Python](#Importing-and-Exporting-Data-in-Python)
 * [Setting and Projecting Coordinate Reference System](#Setting-and-Projecting-Coordinate-Reference-System)